Skip to content

 The Landrum Endowment Fund was created in 2016 after George Landrum, a lifelong resident of Ross County, left an endowment of $1.2 million to the Ross County Board of Developmental Disabilities, also known as the Pioneer Center.
 George’s brother, John Landrum, received over 30 years of service from the Pioneer Center.

-The Landrum Endowment Fund supports projects of nonprofit and public organizations related to the Fund’s mission of improving the lives of individuals with developmental disabilities living in Ross County, Ohio.
-The Fund specifically focuses on the areas of advocacy, community inclusion, community employment, and parent/family support.
+The Landrum Endowment Fund supports projects of nonprofit and public organizations related to the fund’s mission of improving the lives of individuals with developmental disabilities living in Ross County, Ohio.
+The fund specifically focuses on the areas of advocacy, community inclusion, community employment and parent/family support.

 Past grantees from the Landrum Endowment Fund include: